Climate Security Learning Series

 The series has been developed primarily for members of the ECCP Community of Practice, especially those unfamiliar with security institutions.
 While the series won’t be widely advertised, it will be open to the wider public, including non-members.
 The goal for each session is to have a somewhat smaller, more intimate number of attendees whose active work focuses on these issues.

-This series is built to supplement the work of our ongoing Environment, Peacebuilding, and Security Policy Working Group.
+This series is built by our Environment, Peacebuilding, and Security Policy Working Group.
 To learn more about that group, send us an email at ecosystemforpeace@gmail.com.

 Who we are